Arunachal Congress

 Arunachal Congress (AC) was a regional political party in the Indian state of Arunachal Pradesh.

-It was founded in 1996 as a splinter group of Indian National Congress, when the local party leader and Chief Minister Gegong Apang revolted against the then Congress leader P.V.
+It was founded in 1996 as a splinter group of the Indian National Congress, when the local party leader and Chief Minister Gegong Apang revolted against the then Congress leader P.V.
 Narasimha Rao.

 History

 Apang took with him 54 members of the legislative assembly of a total of 60 of Arunachal Pradesh to his new party.
-In the Lok Sabha elections 1998 AC won both seats of Arunachal Pradesh.
+In the Lok Sabha elections in 1998 AC won both seats of Arunachal Pradesh.

 The party received 172 496 votes (52,47% of the votes in the state).
 AC allied itself with the Bharatiya Janata Party (BJP) and was a founding member of the National Democratic Alliance.
 Omak Apang the son of Gegong Apang, who had been elected from the constituency Arunachal West was appointed a minister in the Centre government.

 Split

 The successes of AC didn't last long.
 Directly after the 1998 elections there was a revolt within the party.
 Wangcha Rajkumar, who had been elected to the Lok Sabha from the constituency Arunachal East in both 1996 and 1998, accused Apang of resorting to nepotism when his son was appointed minister.
 Five state ministers that had sided with Rajkumar were fired by Apang.

 One of the ex-ministers, Mukut Mithi, split and formed the Arunachal Congress (Mithi).
 AC(M) was able to gather 40 members of the legislative assembly and Mithi formed a government.
 Initially both AC and AC(M) supported the Vajpayee government, but since Rajkumar wasn't allotted a ministerial post AC(M) merged with the Indian National Congress ahead of the 1999 elections.

 Ahead of the Lok Sabha elections of 1999 AC ran in alliance with BJP.
 Omak Apang stood in Arunachal West (came second with 70 760 votes, 30,07% in that constituency).
 In Arunachal East Rajkumar now back in INC defeated the BJP candidate.

-One reason, its claimed, that the AC-BJP combine fared so badly was that several armed factions especially the powerful National Socialist Council of Nagaland in the area worked against them.
+One reason, it claimed, that the AC-BJP combine fared so badly was that several armed factions especially the powerful National Socialist Council of Nagaland in the area worked against them.

-The legislative assembly elections same year gave even worse results.
+The legislative assembly elections the same year gave even worse results.
 AC launched 38 candidates, but only one (Gegong Apang) was elected.
 In total the party got 68 645 votes (16,68% of the votes in the state).